 Information Provided.
 Appropriate information in paper or electronic form shall be provided to any prospective buyers or renters of pre-1978 residences and occupants of pre-1978 residences where renovations will take place.

-Hazard, Nuisance, and Nuisance Odor Abatement or Removal
+General Sanitation

-If the Person responsible cannot be determined, the Owner of the property will be held responsible.
+If the Person responsible cannot be determined, the Owner of the property will be held responsible for any violations of this section.

-All hazards, Nuisances, Nuisance Odors, or precursors to Nuisances found in a Unit or Residential Area shall be removed or abated by the Person responsible.
+Nuisance Control.
+The Person responsible shall abate or remediate all Nuisances, Nuisance Odors, or precursors to Nuisances found.

 Hazardous Gases and Materials.
 Hazardous Gases or Materials shall be properly handled, stored, used, and disposed.